Instant Pot Parmesan Risotto

 Wine for Risotto

-I use vermouth in this Instapot risotto recipe, but you can use dry white wine like Chardonnay, Pinot Grigio, or Sauvignon Blanc.
+I use vermouth in this Instant Pot risotto recipe, but you can substitute dry white wine such as Chardonnay, Pinot Grigio, or Sauvignon Blanc.
 Julia Child often substituted Vermouth for white wine.

 Vermouth is dry, and since it is fortified, it won’t oxidize once opened like white wine.
 I always keep a bottle on hand for cooking.
-You can find vermouth, where wine is sold.
+You can find vermouth at the wine shop.
 It will be near other fortified wines, such as sherry or marsala.

 I also use shallots in this recipe.
 If you can’t find shallots, you can substitute chopped white onion—it’s up to you.